vmware-archive/greenplum-workshop/workshop-setup/README.md

   1. `$ sudo ./01_run_as_root.sh`
     - adds a Linux login account for the workshop user (gpuser) and sets the password
     - installs several utility scripts in /usr/local/bin
-    - yum installs required software, and makes changes to the docker install by moving _/var/lib/docker_ to _/data4/var-lib-docker_ and then soft linking back to _/var/lib/docker_.
-The last step is done because of limited space on the root volume.
+    - yum installs java-1.8, expect, and m4 if required
+    - yum installs docker if necessary (docker is used by plcontainer)
   2. `$ ./02_run_as_gpadmin.sh`
     - modifies the `pg_hba.conf` file
     - runs gpupgrade to install the latest GP 5.x release